Hessenliga

 The Hessenliga (until 2008 Oberliga Hessen) is the highest football league in the state of Hesse and the Hessian football league system.
 It is one of fourteen Oberligas in German football, the fifth tier of the German football league system.
 Until the introduction of the 3.
 Liga in 2008 it was the fourth tier of the league system, until the introduction of the Regionalligas in 1994 the third tier.

 Overview

-The league was formed in 1945 and except for its first two seasons it has always played as one single division.
+The league was formed in 1945, and except for its first two seasons, it has always played as one single division.
 The league was called Landesliga-Hessen until 1950 and actually formed the second tier of southern German football.
 With the introduction of the 2nd Oberliga Süd in 1950, the Landesliga-Hessen was renamed Amateurliga Hessen.
-From 1978, it was called Amateur Oberliga Hessen and finally, in 1994 it was renamed Oberliga Hessen.
+In 1978, it was called Amateur Oberliga Hessen, and finally, in 1994 it was renamed Oberliga Hessen.

-Since introduction of the Regionalliga Süd in 1994, the winner of the Oberliga Hessen is automatically promoted to this league.
+Since the introduction of the Regionalliga Süd in 1994, the winner of the Oberliga Hessen is automatically promoted to this league.
 Until 1994 the winners of the Oberligas had to play-off for the four promotion spots to the 2.
 Bundesliga with the other Oberliga winners.

 In 1994, with the introduction of the Regionalliga, six clubs from Hesse were qualified for the new league, based on their performance over the last three seasons, these clubs being: